NetWilliam/diffpng/README.md

 ###hows it work?

-The top two images can be compared with 'diffpng img1.png img2.png -o diff.png'.
+Consider these two images.
+One has green inner walls, the other does not.
+Percpetually, to the human eye, they are different.

 *![OpenSCAD Monotone example](/test/ossphere_mono.png "OpenSCAD Monotone") *![OpenSCAD Color example](/test/ossphere_color2.png "OpenSCAD Color")

+The top two images can be compared with

+    diffpng img1.png img2.png -output diff.png

 The resulting diff.png looks like this: (black=same, red=difference)
 *![diffpng result](/test/diffpng_example.png "diffpng example")